Amit Sheth: Neurosymbolic AI

-Real-time scalable social media analytics
+Social media analytics

-In early 2009 he initiated and framed the issue of social media analysis in a broad set of semantic dimensions he called "Spatio-Temporal-Thematic" (STT).
+In early 2009, he initiated and framed the issue of social media analysis in a broad set of semantic dimensions he called "Spatio-Temporal-Thematic" (STT).
 He emphasised the analysis of social data from the perspective of people, content, sentiment analysis and emotions.
 This idea led to a system called Twitris, which employs dynamically evolving semantic models produced by the Semantic Web project Doozer for this purpose.
-Twitris system can identify people's emotions (such as: joy, sadness, anger, fear, etc.) from their social media posts by applying machine learning techniques with millions of self-labeled emotion tweets.
+Twitris system can identify people's emotions from their social media posts by applying machine learning techniques with millions of self-labeled emotion tweets.

+Editing

+Sheth served as the founding editor-in-chief of the International Journal on Semantic Web and Information Systems (IJSWIS), published by IGI Global, from its establishment in 2005.
+He also served as joint editor-in-chief of Distributed and Parallel Databases (DAPD) and is a co-editor of two Springer book series.

 Entrepreneurship

 Sheth founded Infocosm, Inc. in 1997, which licensed and commercialized the METEOR technology from the research he led at the University of Georgia, resulting in distributed workflow management products, WebWork and ORBWork.
 He founded Taalee, Inc. in 1999 based on licensing VideoAnywhere technology based on the research he led at the University of Georgia.
 The first product from Taalee was a semantic search engine.
 Taalee became Voquette after merger in 2002, and then Semagix in 2004.
-In 2016, Cognovi Labs was founded based on the Twirtis technology resulting from the research he led at the Kno.e.sis Center of the Wright State University.
+In 2016, Cognovi Labs was founded based on the Twitris technology resulting from the research he led at the Kno.e.sis Center of the Wright State University.
 He also served as its chief innovator and serves on the board.
 The technology was successfully used to predict Brexit and the US 2016 presidential election.